simeononsecurity/simeononsecurity.ch/content/articles/nextdns-vs-adguard-ad-blocker-comparison/index.en.md

 ## **NextDNS vs. AdGuard: Comparing Two Powerhouse DNS-Based Ad Blockers**

-In today's digital world, staying safe online and protecting our privacy has become a top priority.
+These days staying safe online and protecting our privacy has become a top priority.
 Cybersecurity threats and intrusive advertisements are rampant, pushing users to seek robust solutions for a more secure and pleasant browsing experience. **DNS-based ad blockers** have emerged as popular choices for blocking ads and protecting against malicious websites.
 Among these, [**NextDNS**](https://nextdns.io/?from=jyfq92sk) and [**AdGuard**](https://adguard.com/) stand out as two powerful contenders.
 In this article, we'll explore the features, differences, and benefits of both [**NextDNS**](https://nextdns.io/?from=jyfq92sk) and [**AdGuard**](https://adguard.com/), helping you make an informed decision about which one best suits your needs.

 ______

 ## **Introduction**

-Before we delve into the specifics, let's briefly understand what [**NextDNS**](https://nextdns.io/?from=jyfq92sk) and [**AdGuard**](https://adguard.com/) are and how they function.
+Before we dig into the specifics, let's briefly understand what [**NextDNS**](https://nextdns.io/?from=jyfq92sk) and [**AdGuard**](https://adguard.com/) are and how they function.

 [**NextDNS**](https://nextdns.io/?from=jyfq92sk) and [**AdGuard**](https://adguard.com/) are both **DNS-based ad blockers**, which means they operate at the DNS level, preventing unwanted content from loading on your devices.
 When you browse the internet, your device makes requests to a DNS server to translate human-readable website addresses into IP addresses.
 DNS-based ad blockers work by intercepting these requests and blocking access to domains known for serving ads, tracking, or hosting malicious content.